styladev/oxid/README.md

 ### Please do not create any subpages in your CMS or directories for your magazine.
 The plugin itself will take care of setting up the /magazine/ (or any other) page on which the magazine will appear and of the roouting as well.

-### Important if updating to V1.5.0
+### Important if updating to V1.5.0 or later

 If a previous version of the plugin (both modules) is already installed then you should stick to the following sequence when installing the 1.5 update:

 1. Install the new module
 2. Activate the new module
 3. Enter the settings from the previous version
+4. Check the 'Enable Product API' box (screenshot above)
-4. Deactivate the old modules
+5. Deactivate the old modules
-5. Uninstall the old modules.
+6. Uninstall the old modules.

 If you go through these steps in a different sequence, this might lead to problems.